When Do You Apply For College?

 When to Apply to North Central College – Freshman and Transfer Students

-North Central College accepts applications from incoming freshmen throughout the year and has a rolling admissions policy, allowing us to continually review applications, though we encourage students to apply in the fall of their senior year of high school.
+North Central College accepts applications from incoming freshmen throughout the year and has a rolling admission policy, allowing us to continually review applications, though we encourage students to apply in the fall of their senior year of high school.
 Our college admissions team starts reviewing applications the first week of October, and we’ll continue to review applications until the summer or until the class is full.
-Once we’ve received your complete file for admission and an official transcript, you’ll hear from our office of admissions within two to three weeks.
+Once we’ve received your complete file for college admission and an official high school transcript, you’ll hear from our college admissions office within two to three weeks.

-For transfer students, whether you are transferring from a two- or four-year institution, the application timeline for the fall semester is the same as it is for incoming freshmen.
+For a transfer applicant, whether you are transferring from a two- or four-year institution, the application timeline for the fall semester is the same as it is for incoming freshmen.
 Transfer applications to start in the spring semester are typically due in early December.

-Want more information on the admission timeline for North Central College?
+Want more information on the college application process and admission timeline for North Central College?
 Visit our admission web page.